 Investors who open a company in Japan also need to keep in mind the tax requirements and registrations, including those for the consumption tax.

-Our accountant in Japan can give investors complete details in the taxes and filing requirements.
+Our accountant in Japan can give investors complete details on the taxes and filing requirements.

 The following taxes apply for corporations in Japan in 2021:

-- – Other taxes: social security contributions amounting to approximately 16.24% (the highest combined employer portion); stamp duty and real property tax are also applicable in Japan.
+• Other taxes: social security contributions amounting to approximately 16.24% – 26.74%; stamp duty and real property tax are also applicable in Japan.

 Japan has concluded more than 75 income tax treaties.
 Companies are expected to observe the filing and payment requirements that include filing the final tax return and paying the final taxes within two months after closing the fiscal year.